rollins-cms/cms330-spr20/sprint5/sprint5.md

    * sockets

 # Requirements (What you need to do):
-1. Work with your team to understand the sprint requirements and
+1. Work with your team to understand the sprint requirements and maintain your Trello board

 ## Individual Requirements:
    * Particpate in your team and undertand all the concepts on the responsibilities list.

 ## Team Requirements:
+   * Maintain a Trello board to track your sprint
    * Complete the [File Systems Lab](./fs_lab.md) and prepare answers to the questions in it.
 (30 pts)
    * Complete the [Networking Lab](./networking_lab.md) and prepare answers to the questions in it.
 (30 pts)
    * Complete the [Problem Set](./problem_set.pdf)  (40 pts)